This article provides a detailed explanation of each setting found in Affiliates → Settings → General.

 - If you would like to show no forms on the Affiliate Area page, because you have placed them elsewhere on your site using the [affiliate_login] and/or [affiliate_registration] shortcodes.

-Note: The default affiliate registration form will only be visible if Allow Affiliate Registration is enabled in Affiliates -> Settings -> Misc.
+Note: The default affiliate registration form will only be visible if Allow Affiliate Registration is enabled in Affiliates → Settings → Misc.
+The affiliate login form will only be visible when you are logged out.

 Select which forms you would like visible on the Affiliate Area page and click the Save Changes button.